unicode-org/message-format-wg/docs/tech-preview-blog-post.md

 language and are designed to be translated easily and efficiently.

-Previously, software developers had to choose between many different APIs and templating languages to build user interface string.
+Previously, software developers had to choose between many different APIs and templating languages to build user interface strings.
-These solutions did not always provide for the features of different human languages, were not widely supported by translation tools, and were not extensible as new internationalization-aware APIs were developed.
+These solutions did not always provide for the features of different human languages.
+Support was limited to specific platforms and these formats were not widely supported by translation tools.

-In addition to a syntax for messages, the Technical Preview includes a default registry of functions, a mechanism for creating additional function descriptions for general use, a data model for interchange of messages with previoius standards, and a test suite.
+Most significantly, message formatting was limited to a small number of built-in formats.

+The Technical Preview is available for comment.
+The stable version of this specification is expected to be part of the Fall 2024 release of CLDR (v46).
+Implementations are available in ICU4J (Java) and ICU4C (C/C++)
+as well as JavaScript.
+Feedback about implementation experience, syntax, functionality, or other parts of the specification is welcome!
+See the end of this article for details on participation and how to comment on this work.

+MessageFormat 2 consists of multiple parts: a syntax, including a formal grammar, for writing messages;
+a data model for representing messages (including those ported from other APIs);
+a registry of required functions;
+a function description mechanism for use by implementations and tools;
+and a test suite.

+MessageFormat 2 provides a rich and extensible set of functionality to permit the creation of natural-sounding, grammatically-correct, translations.

+### Why is this important?

 One of the challenges in adapting software to work for users with different languages and cultures is the need for **_dynamic messages_**.
-Whenever a user interface needs to present data as part of a larger string, that data needs to be formatted (and the message may need to be altered) to make it culturally accepted and grammatically correct.
+Whenever a user interface needs to present data as part of a larger string, that data needs to be formatted.
+In addition, the message might need to be altered to make it grammatically correct.

-For example, if your US English interface has a message like:
+For example, if your US-English interface has a message like:

-> Your item had **1,023** views on **April 3, 2023**
+> Your item had **1,023** views on **April 3, 2023**.

 You want the translated message to be appropriately formatted into French:

-> Votre article a eu **1 023** vues le **3 avril 2023**
+> Votre article a eu **1 023** vues le **3 avril 2023**.

 Or Japanese: